 Smoke Alarm Request Form

 In an effort to assist your program in providing critical services to your community, Fire Corps has partnered with First Alert to provide a smoke alarm donation program for registered Fire Corps programs.
 Your program may apply for these free smoke alarms by filling out the Smoke Alarm Request Form.
 Please keep in mind that quantities are limited and restrictions apply.
-Program is now closed for 2013.
-Stay tuned for additional smoke alarm opportunities.

 First Alert Smoke Alarm Installation Video